abrasive/shairport/README.md

 Shairport emulates an AirPort Express for the purpose of streaming music from iTunes and compatible iPods and iPhones.
 It implements a server for the Apple RAOP protocol.
 ShairPort does not support AirPlay v2 (video and photo streaming).

-Shairport 2.0 gives you Audio Synchronisation
+Shairport 2.0 does Audio Synchronisation
 ---------------------------
 Shairport 2.0 allows you to set a delay (a "latency") from when music is sent by iTunes or your iOS device to when it is played in the Shairport audio device.
 The latency can be set to match the latency of other output devices playing the music, achieving audio synchronisation.
-Latency is actively kept at the set level, so synchronisation is actively maintained.
+Shairport 2.0 uses extra timing information to stay in sync with the source's time signals.

 Status
 ------